Understanding the New Tax Regime in India

 Eligible Donations Under Section 80G

 Taxpayers may deduct donations given to specific authorized charitable organizations and funds under Section 80G of the Income Tax Act.
 This is one of the most well-known tax-saving choices for individuals who wish to reduce their tax liability and contribute to charitable causes.
 However, not all donations are covered by this clause.
 Contributions are only accepted to certain government-approved groups.
+To claim this benefit, individuals often need to submit a valid tax write off form for donations.
+It's also important to note that while this deduction applies under the old tax system, donations under new tax regime are generally not eligible, unless a specific new tax regime donation exemption is announced by the government.

 Section 80G donations fall into two primary categories: